 Existing professional MPSERS members and new professional employees of the College may elect to participate in an optional retirement program (ORP) in lieu of participating in the MPSERS plan.
 The ORP plan is a defined contribution plan affiliated with the Teachers Insurance and Annuity Association and the College Retirement Equities Fund (TIAA-CREF).
-Under the ORP, the percentage contributed by the College is 11 percent for the years ended June 30, 2021 and 2020.
-The payroll for the College's employees covered by the optional plan was \$13.9 million and \$13.1 million for fiscal years ended 2021 and 2020, respectively.
-College contributions were made in the amount required by the plan and totaled approximately \$1.5 million and \$1.4 million for fiscal years 2021 and 2020, respectively.
+Under the ORP, the percentage contributed by the College is 11 percent for the years ended June 30, 2022 and 2021.
+The payroll for the College's employees covered by the optional plan was \$13.8 million and \$13.9 million for fiscal years ended 2022 and 2021, respectively.
+College contributions were made in the amount required by the plan and totaled approximately \$1.5 million for fiscal years 2022 and 2021.
 Under the member investment plan, employees may contribute 4% of gross wages in addition to the College's contribution.